-In 2010/2011, we spoke with more than 800 people to find out what they thought.
-We met with church groups, with people in community centres, at schools and libraries, to ensure that the Leigh Neighbours Big Local project plan reflected your concerns and priorities for your neighbourhood.
+Using Planning for Real, we consulted with more than 800 people to find out what they thought.
+We met with church groups, with people in community centres, schools and libraries, to ensure that the Leigh Neighbours Big Local project plan reflected your concerns and priorities for your neighbourhood.

 This is what you told us you wanted to see happen over the course of the next ten years.

 “Adults judge young people on the street, but they have nothing to do.”

 You said: You wanted to feel a greater sense of community spirit, particularly between people from different generations and ethnic backgrounds because you told us “we don’t always mix”.
 You’ve also got lots of ideas for events and activities that will bring people together.

 Bringing people together and developing greater community spirit is what drives Leigh Neighbours!
 Whether it’s funding an event as part of The Big Lunch or organising a litter pick to help make the area cleaner and greener, we recognise that there is value in creating opportunities that allow people to get to know their neighbours, to break down social barriers and challenge misconceptions.
 It’s also why we encourage people to volunteer in their community, because it’s a great way to meet new friends whilst also making a real difference.
 You can find out more about volunteering opportunities in the area here.